deckhouse/virtualization/docs/USER_GUIDE.md

 ```

 {{< alert level="warning" >}}
-If IPAM is enabled (the network has a pool), do not configure a static IP on the additional interface in the guest OS manually (via Cloud-Init).
+If an IPAM pool is configured on an additional network, do not configure a static IP on the additional interface in the guest OS manually (via Cloud-Init).
 Use the automatic (DHCP) or static (`ipAddressName`) mode instead to avoid address conflicts.
 {{< /alert >}}

 {{< alert level="info" >}}